Animal Chiropractor Career Profile

 They begin their patient assessment by consulting with the owner to learn the detailed medical history of the animal.
 They also review any X-rays or prior written records provided by the animal’s regular veterinarian.

 Once the case history has been established, the practitioner observes the animal both at rest and in motion to determine what adjustments may be necessary.
 They also palpate the spine and other areas that seem to be a source of pain or discomfort.

 After performing the adjustments, the chiropractor can advise the owner on therapeutic exercises that can help keep their animal healthy.
 Routine follow-up visits may be necessary as a part of a comprehensive treatment plan.

 Animal chiropractors must be extremely detail oriented, keeping accurate records of the work performed on their patients as well as the results of their treatment.

 Animal chiropractors can operate out of a veterinary facility or offer a mobile clinic to visit clients in their own homes.
 It is possible to specialize in a number of areas such as working exclusively with horses, dogs, or other species of particular interest.

 Education and Training

-According to author Ellen Shenk’s Careers with Animals, the salary range for animal chiropractors can vary widely— from a low of $30,000 per year to a high of $200,000 per year.
 The specific level of earnings can depend on the number of clients a practitioner is able to attract, the hourly rate they can command, their years of experience in the field, and the geographic area in which they operate.
-Most animal chiropractors charge a “per session” fee that can range from $30 to $100.
+Most animal chiropractors charge a “per session” fee.

-Animal chiropractic is a growing career field that is rapidly gaining recognition with pet owners.
-It has been popular for quite some time in the equine industry, particularly with show and performance horses.
-According to a report by the AVCA, there have been more than 1100 professionals certified in this field since the certification program was officially established in 1989.
+Animal chiropractic has been popular for quite some time in the equine industry, particularly with show and performance horses.
+According to a report by the AVCA, there have been more than 1,100 professionals certified in this field since the certification program was officially established in 1989.